 13. mix very well. keep aside. check the taste and add more salt if required.

-15. when the oil becomes hot, add ½ mustard seeds.
+15. when the oil becomes hot, add ½ teaspoon mustard seeds.

-16. let the mustard seeds crackle.
+16. let the mustard seeds begin to crackle.

-20. here is the curd rice ready to be served.
+22. again mix very well. now the curd rice ready to be served.